openenergymonitor/emonPixel/README.md

 ### 3.1 MQTT commands
 The commands are based around the following base commands

- - background specifies the backround colour.
+ - background specifies the background colour.
 Any pixels not filled by a dial in the last fill will remain this colour.

+ `$basettopic/background/$r/$g/$b`

  - cdial Illuminate clockwise.
 The entire pixel is set to the current background colour then filled in a clockwise direction.
-If the number to be displayed is larger than can be displayed by the pixel then it will fill compleately, blank and then continue to fill
+If the number to be displayed is larger than can be displayed by the pixel then it will fill completely, blank and then continue to fill
- - adial as pre cdial but the background is not reset.

-  `$basettopic/background/$r/$g/$b`

  `$basettopic/cdial/$r/$g/$b/$n`

+ - adial as pre cdial but the background is not reset and the fill will start from pixel 16 in an anti clockwise direction.

   `$basettopic/adial/$r/$g/$b/$n`

+  - pixel does not reset the background and will set an individual pixel to be the specified colour

+  `$basettopic/pixel/$r/$g/$b`

-  This will draw a clockwise dial starting from the 0th pixel (12 o'clock') Each pixel will be illuminated to the colour specified by $r $g $b the $n will dictate the number of pixels illuminated and the birghtness of the last pixel. e.g. `emonpixl/cdial/255/0/0/4` will turn the 1st pixel to 50% bightness red `emonpixl/cdial/255/0/0/24` will fill the first 2 pixels.
+  This will draw a clockwise dial starting from the 0th pixel (12 o'clock') Each pixel will be illuminated to the colour specified by $r $g $b the $n will dictate the number of pixels illuminated and the brightness of the last pixel. e.g. `emonpixel/cdial/255/0/0/4` will turn the 1st pixel to 50% brightness red `emonpixl/cdial/255/0/0/24` will fill the first 2 pixels.
 The first pixel will be max brightness red and the second pixel will be at 50% brightness.

 ## 5. Admin (Authentication)

-HTTP Authentication (highly recomended) can be enabled by saving admin config by default username and password
+HTTP Authentication (highly recommended) can be enabled by saving admin config by default username and password

 **HTTP authentication is required for all HTTP requests including input API**